-Drought conditions impact heavily on primary production and an unfortunate side effect of a drought breaking is an increase in the presence of new and existing weeds on a property.
+Drought conditions can increase the presence of new and existing weeds on your property.

 Drought creates dry soil conditions that prolong the viability of weed seeds.
 The fungi and bacteria that break seeds down need moisture to function.
 In dry soil, weed seeds do not break down, and remain completely viable, as if they have been kept in a paper bag in the cupboard.